jorop/landscaping-docs/docs/get-data.md

 - gis_osm_natural_a_free_1.shp
 - gis_osm_water_a_free_1.shp

 All this files contain POLYGONS, which is necessary to derive weightmaps.
+The 'a' in the filename stands for area - please make sure only select this kind of files for weightmap generation!
 Optionally, gis_osm_buildings_a_free_1.shp can also be used for weightmap generation, but not in conjunction with gis_osm_landuse_a_free_1.shp.
 However, using gis_osm_buildings_a_free_1.shp is not recommended for bigger landscapes (> 10 km²) because the runtime to generate the appropriate weightmaps will increase a lot.

-For spline based Actors, following files are appropriate:

-- gis_osm_railways_a_free_1.shp
-- gis_osm_roads_a_free_1.shp
-- gis_osm_waterways_a_free_1.shp

-All this files contain LINESTRINGS, which is necessary to generate rivers, roads, etc.
-Optionally, gis_osm_buildings_a_free_1.shp can also be used to procedurally generate buildings.
-For this purpose, one has to implement the interface [LandscapingVectorInterface](landscapingvectorinterface.md) in a Blueprint or in C++ with custom logic.
+For spline based Actors, all shapefiles will work.
+To setup custom logic for generating Actors, see [LandscapingVectorInterface](landscapingvectorinterface.md) to implement the interface in a Blueprint or in C++.